 What is a Headless CMS?

-In a traditional CMS you have a body and a head that is dependent on each other, where the body is the backoffice and the head is the presentation layer, where you can see how your content will look to your users.
+In a traditional CMS you have a body and a head that is dependent on each other.
+The body is the backend where all of the website code is handled and the content is created and stored.
+The head is the presentation layer, where you can see how your content will look to your users.
 These are connected and coupled together, so when you create or edit content in your backoffice - your CMS’ body - you can see how it looks in the frontend - your CMS' head.
-This is the best and easiest way to work with a website, since the coupling of body and head makes it easy to preview and publish content to your website.
+The traditional, monolithic CMS was built to make this process as simple and easy for developers and editors alike.

 Why use a headless CMS, if it just cuts off functionality?